-All agencies enter an executive notification stage after a decision has been drafted by the delegated RTI officer, who is the decision maker under the RTI Act, but before it has been released to the applicant.
-This provides Senior Executive Service officers and/or Ministerial Office Staff an opportunity to review the information that is being released and prepare any necessary communications.
+All agencies enter a notification stage after a decision has been drafted by the delegated RTI officer, who is the decision maker under the RTI Act, but before it has been released to the applicant.
+This provides relevant staff with an opportunity to review the information that is being released and prepare any necessary communications.
 How this process is conducted may differ in each agency.